Biden wants to curb the coronavirus but steers clear of shutdowns

 “We could pay for a package right now to cover all of the wages, lost wages for individual workers, for losses to small companies to medium-sized companies, for city, states, county governments.
 We could do all of that,” Osterholm said in an interview last week with Yahoo News.

-“If we did that then we could lockdown for four to six weeks.
-If we could do that we could drive the numbers down like they’ve done in Asia — like they did in New Zealand and Australia.”
+“If we did that then we could lock down for four to six weeks.
+If we could do that we could drive the numbers down like they’ve done in Asia, like they did in New Zealand and Australia.”

 Osterholm quickly walked back the idea, saying that it was not one being discussed by Biden’s team.
 “I’ve never discussed any of this with them,” Osterholm told ABC News last week after his Yahoo interview.